chocolatey/choco-wiki/QuickDeployment/V1/QuickDeploymentDesktopReadmeV1.md

 > :memo: **NOTE**
 >
 > This document is for **Version 1** of the Quick Deployment Environment.
-> If you're using a newer version of QDE, please refer to [[this document|QuickDeploymentDesktopReadme]]
+> If you're using a newer version of QDE, please refer to the [[newer QDE Desktop Readme page|QuickDeploymentDesktopReadme]].

 This system has been pre-configured as a fully functioning C4B environment.